List of programmes broadcast by Pop and sister children's television channels

-The following is a list of past and present programming which have been broadcast by Pop, along with its current and former sister channels.
+The following is a list of programming which was broadcast by Pop, along with its sister channels.

-Current programming
+Final programming

 Pop

-The channel sources its programming from multiple production and distribution studios.
-Programming includes original shows such as Swipe It!
+The channel sourced its programming from multiple production and distribution studios.
+Programming included original shows such as Swipe It!
 With Joe Tasker, and acquired programming such as Miraculous: Tales of Ladybug & Cat Noir and Pokémon.
 The channel also broadcast Barbie media and the Monster High television series.